-- ❖ In the cylindrical coordinate configuration the robot carries two linear motions and one rotational motion. - ❖ The body of robot is a vertical column which can rotate about a vertical column which can rotate about a vertical axis to provide the rotary motion. - ❖ Also the arm can slide and out to provide the second motion.
+- This cylindrical coordinate configuration has the three degree of freedom which includes two linear motions and one rotational motion. - The body of robot is a vertical column which can rotate about a vertical column which can rotate about a vertical axis to provide the rotary motion.
+Also the arm can slide and out to provide the second motion. - The manipulator can reach any point in a cylinder volume of workspace.
+This robot is well suited to round workspace, but cannot provide full cylinder.

-Revolute coordinate system:
+Revolute coordinate system: (Joint Arm Robot configuration)

-- ❖ It appearance it very much resembles a human arm, just like the human arm, the robot arm in this configuration comprise a number of straight parts, which are connected together by means of different joints in the same way as the different parts of human arms which carry joints at shoulder, elbows and wrists. - ❖ The whole arm mounted on the base which can be rotated about vertical z-axis.
+- In this configuration the robot the robot uses three rotations. - It appearance it very much resembles a human arm, just like the human arm, the robot arm in this configuration comprise a number of straight parts, which are connected together by means of different joints in the same way as the different parts of human arms which carry joints at shoulder, elbows and wrists. - The whole arm mounted on the base which can be rotated about vertical z-axis.
 Also arm can be rotated about horizontal axis provided by elbow joints.
-This enables the arm to extend and retract. - ❖ The last link of the arm (wrist) can rotate about a horizontal axis provided by the wrist joint.
+This enables the arm to extend and retract.
+The last link of the arm (wrist) can rotate about a horizontal axis provided by the wrist joint.